 Provide the average cost of the workers' compensation claims the company had during the period on building and/or construction projects.
+Average costs must be for the claims listed in the previous question.

 Average cost per claim is calculated using the following formula: